swabhs/open-sesame/README.md

 ## Pre-trained Models

-[Download](http://www.cs.cmu.edu/~sswayamd/open-sesame-v1.1-models/pretrained.tar.gz) and place under `logs/` for target (accuracy = 72.9 on test), frame (accuracy = 86.4 on test, with gold targets) and argument identification (f1 = 60.6 on test with gold targets and frames).
+[Download](http://www.cs.cmu.edu/~sswayamd/open-sesame-v1.1-models/pretrained.tar.gz) and place under the base directory.
+This will create a `logs/` directory with pretrained models, for target (accuracy = 72.9 on test), frame (accuracy = 86.4 on test, with gold targets) and argument identification (f1 = 60.6 on test with gold targets and frames).

 ## Test
 To test under the above model, execute: